 “Even though there are Johannesburg based consultants and bankers who know what is happening here, the general market still remains uninformed,” he points out.

-Michael Deighton, managing director of Tongaat Hulett Developments, said that du Toit’s appointment, which was effective from 01 November 2017, marked an important milestone in the organisation’s renewal journey and would play an important role in attracting larger strategic investors to the region.
+Michael Deighton, managing director of Tongaat Hulett Property, said that du Toit’s appointment, which was effective from 01 November 2017, marked an important milestone in the organisation’s renewal journey and would play an important role in attracting larger strategic investors to the region.

 “We are very excited to have Chris on board and are looking forward to his valuable contribution towards the achievement of our strategic and operational goals and objectives.
-Tongaat Hulett Developments is continuing its journey of organizational renewal to enhance the capacity of our team to create value for all stakeholders,” he said.
+Tongaat Hulett Property is continuing its journey of organizational renewal to enhance the capacity of our team to create value for all stakeholders,” he said.

 Du Toit holds a B. Compt, Hons degree, CA(SA) and Securities & Investment Institute certificate in Corporate Finance.
 He has over 16 years’ experience as a corporate finance professional gained across Europe, Africa and North America and is a strong relationship builder which supports his ability to originate and execute deals.